Banyan Tree Ringha

 Full day Highlights of Shangri-la

 Visit Songzanlin Monastery, the largest Tibetan Buddhist monastery in Yunnan today.
 Head to Shiga Mountain for relaxing walk and explore local villages on the way.
-Proceed to explore a black pottery village before returning to the hotel.

 Half Day Visit to Tanwei Village